Periodontal Therapy: An Overview

 The best way to prevent gum disease is to see your family dentist regularly.
 Our office recommends a dental check-up every six months to ensure your smile is healthy and free of gum disease.
 Professional dental cleanings also help remove plaque and tartar build-up before your gums become infected.
-You should also practice good dental hygiene outside the dentist’s office to prevent gum disease.
+You should also practice good dental hygiene outside the dentists office to prevent gum disease.
 This includes brushing at least twice daily, flossing at least once a day, and using toothpaste with fluoride.

 Yes, once you have severe periodontal disease, you will likely suffer from tooth loss.
 This stage of gum disease is called periodontitis.
 Here, the inflammation and infection are so severe, that patients begin to see signs of bone loss in the jaw and their teeth are loose and will eventually fall out or require extraction.

 Gum disease can have a serious effect on your overall health if it is left untreated.
 There is a serious link between gum disease and systemic conditions like heart disease, diabetes, stroke, and respiratory issues.
 The bacterial infection that is present is capable of entering the bloodstream and causing harm to other organs and functions in the body.
-Timely treatment of gum disease is important to avoiding these types of serious medical problems.
+Timely treatment of gum disease is important to avoid these types of serious medical problems.
 Also, proper oral hygiene is crucial for your oral health and your overall health.

-This is a type of gum disease treatment that your dentist will recommend to treat gum disease.
+This is a type of periodontal disease treatment that your dentist will recommend to treat gum disease.
 With scaling, your dentist will remove plaque and tartar from the tooth surfaces and below the gumline using special tools.
 Root planing is where they smooth out the teeth roots to prevent bacterial growth and help the gums reattach to the teeth.
 It eliminates the infection, reduces inflammation, and promotes gum tissue healing.

 In some cases, antibiotics can help treat gum disease.
 It will target and eliminate the bacteria that is responsible for the infection in the gums.
 Your dentist can prescribe it in various forms like oral antibiotics, rinses, or topical gels.
 We often use antibiotics in conjunction with other gum disease treatments to help control infection, reduce inflammation, and promote the healing of gum tissues.

 If you are in the beginning stage of gum disease, gingivitis, it is possible to reverse or improve your gum disease with a strict oral hygiene routine at home.
 This includes regular teeth brushing, flossing, and using an antimicrobial mouthwash.
-On the other hand, if you suffer from advanced gum disease, periodontitis, you will need professional dental intervention.
+On the other hand, if you suffer from advanced gum disease, or periodontitis, you will need professional dental intervention.